 Father East has served in six Washington parishes before being named director of the Office of Black Catholics and Vicar for Evangelization.
 He is a member of the boards of Jobs Partnership Greater Washington and Food and Friends.
 He also serves on the board of St. Vincent Seminary in Latrobe, PA.
 He has worked in the areas of Liturgy, Youth Ministry, Initiation, and Evangelization.

 Bonnie started her career as a music teacher, and to this day she maintains the clear, methodical manner of an educator.
 She has worked in music ministry in the Archdiocese of Minneapolis and St. Paul archdiocese for more than four decades, including teaching at the School of Divinity at the University of St. Thomas.
-Currently she serves as the Choir Director at Corpus Christi Parish in Roseville, MN.
 She travels all over the country giving cantor clinics and workshops, including NPM Institutes and Conferences.
 She served on the faculty of Music Ministry Alive, with David Haas for the 19 years.

 Bonnie is energetic, funny, enthusiastic, knowledgeable and has the enormous heart of someone sincerely dedicated to serving Christ and his people.